-The Lenox Hill Hospital Pre-Doctoral Internship in Clinical Psychology, accredited by the American Psychological Association, prepares doctoral candidates for careers as psychologists in a variety of clinical and academic settings.
+The Lenox Hill Hospital Doctoral Internship in Clinical Psychology, accredited by the American Psychological Association, prepares doctoral candidates for careers as psychologists in a variety of clinical and academic settings.
 The Program aims to facilitate a smooth transition from doctoral study to professional functioning, teaching advanced clinical skills that integrate theory and practice.
 Interns carry caseloads of adults, adolescents, children, groups and families.
 The clinical population served is diverse, including individuals from an array of cultures, ethnicities, religions, sexual orientations and socio-economic levels.Psychology interns obtain advanced training in assessment, diagnosis, and numerous intervention and treatment modalities.
 The Program is dedicated to upholding the highest standards of ethical and professional conduct.
-Interns have opportunities to gain expertise in areas including childhood development, adolescent behavior, individual adult psychotherapy, neuropsychology, health psychology, inpatient and outpatient assessment and treatment, as well as family and group psychotherapy.
+Interns have opportunities to gain expertise in areas including childhood development, adolescent behavior, individual adult psychotherapy, neuropsychology, consultation liaison psychology, inpatient and outpatient assessment and treatment, as well as family and group psychotherapy.

 On behalf of the entire faculty, I invite you to learn more about us in the pages that follow.
 Please do not hesitate to contact me with any questions.

 Lenox Hill Hospital and Manhattan Eye, Ear, and Throat Hospital are part of the larger North Shore-LIJ Health System.
 The nation's third largest, non-profit, secular healthcare system, the North Shore-LIJ Health System cares for people of all ages throughout Long Island, Queens, Manhattan and Staten Island a service area encompassing more than seven million people.